PE & Sports Premium

 - All pupils regularly take part in high quality PE lessons.

 - Pupils have the opportunity to take part in extra curricular sports.

 - Healthy lifestyles are promoted.

-Saltwood School has also bought into The Shepway School Games Competition Package (£750) and have spent a further £1050 on a variety of sporting workshops provided by the Shepway Sports Trust
+Saltwood School has also bought into The Shepway School Games Competition Package as well as a variety of sporting workshops provided by the Shepway Sports Trust.

-This involves our pupils in a whole range of activities and inter-school competitions from years 1-6, including tournaments of Football, Handball, Kwik Cricket, Pop Lacrosse and Cross Country.
-This funding also provides pupils from years R-6 with opportunities to take part in a wide variety of both traditional and non-traditional sports workshops and intra-school competitions.
-Future activities include Bikeability, Tiempo Dance, Boogie Bounce, Pop Lacrosse, Squash, Olympics Roadshow, KS1 Fun Factory and Healthy Kids workshops.
+This involves our pupils in a whole range of activities and inter-school competitions from years R-6, including tournaments of Football, Cricket, Reception Fun Days, Handball and Cross Country.
+This funding provides pupils from years R-6 with opportunities to take part in a variety of both traditional and non-traditional sports.
+This year workshops and intra-school competitions include Rugby Tots, Tri-Golf, American Football, Hockey and Yoga.

 Our full Sports Premium Action Plan and Report for 2021-22 can be found here.